PlaidCloud/website/content/en/docs/concepts/storage/storage-capacity.md

 CSI storage driver gets asked to create the volume with a hint that the volume is supposed to be available on the selected node.

-Because Kubernetes might have chosen a node based on out-dated capacity information, it is possible that the volume cannot really be created.
-The node selection is then reset and the Kubernetes scheduler tries again to find a node for the Pod.
+Because PlaidCloud might have chosen a node based on out-dated capacity information, it is possible that the volume cannot really be created.
+The node selection is then reset and the PlaidCloud scheduler tries again to find a node for the Pod.

 ## Limitations